2005-PriyanshuSaini/Landing-Page-Analyser/README.md

-﻿
+# 15-01-2025 made some updation to keep it working
-# 17-10-2024  i have made changes till text generation and hence new changes/updates are being made if you have any suggestions than i would like to create this a big project
+# 17-10-2024  I have made changes till text generation and hence new changes/updates are being made if you have any suggestions then i would like to create this a big project
 # Landing-page-optimization
 # LandingpageAI
-# 14-09-ai-op
+# 14-09-2024 initialized the project